Some assembly may be required!

 1. PREPARING THE MAST: Bolt the spreaders into their bracket about one third up the mast.
 There will be three rather lengthy and stiff wires with connectors (turnbuckles [bottlescrews in the UK], shroud plates or ‘keys’).
 These are the stays.
 The two of equal length are your SIDESTAYS (or SHROUDS).
 The other is the FORESTAY.

-Now fit each wire through the outer end fitting of its spreader.
+fit each wire through the outer end fitting of its

-other down before you can slip the wire in.
-Then use pliers to bring
+before you can slip the wire in.
+Then use pliers to

 SORTING OUT THE OTHER ITEMS

 On used boats, the items listed below will usually be rigged already.
 On the Abbott Wayfarer, you will need to take care of the following:

 The mainsheet blocks: There should be four mainsheet blocks (pulleys).
 The one with a becket (extra attachment point) should go onto the carriage on the traveller track running across the transom (with the becket pointing up).
 The other three go along the underside of the boom into the positions indicated in your brochure diagram.

 ROPES: The longest line (marked MAINSHEET) starts in the becket of the block you attached to the traveller carriage.
 Use a bowline (knot) to attach.
 The mainsheet is then fed through all five blocks (end boom, traveller, second from boom end, through the U-strap under the boom, mid-boom block and finally through the swivel-block/cleat combination on the aft part of the centreboard box).
 Use a figure eight knot as a stopper knot.